 Reflecting on the early challenges of her education, Dr. Jenkins observes, "Some things that people perceive as obstacles are only mazes.
 As long as I am healthy, I have the potential to do almost anything."
 Her educational mission is not limited to her role at Howard University or other academic venues, but has also included expert testimony at U.S. Congressional hearings.
 In March 2001, she urged Congress to continue funding existing programs and new initiatives that directly affect the health and welfare of children and adolescents in the United States.
 Dr. Jenkins has often been invited to appear on radio, cable and nationally broadcast television programs, and has served on advisory boards, task forces and blue ribbon panels in Washington, D.C., on such topics as teen pregnancy prevention.

 Dr. Jenkins has combined her challenging career with a rewarding personal life, allaying her mother's fears that it was impossible to have both.
 Dr. Jenkins is married to Charles Woodard, administrator for the OB/GYN Department at Howard University Hospital.
-Their daughter Kristinza is a freshman medical student at the Medical College of Wisconsin (Milwaukee), and aspires to be a physician as well.
-She hopes to specialize in orthopedics and pursue a career in sports medicine.
+Their daughter Kristinza attended the Medical College of Wisconsin (Milwaukee), aspiring to be a physician as well.
+She now works as a pathologist.

 Her leadership and professional achievements have been recognized throughout her career.
 In 1989, she became the first African-American president of the Society of Adolescent Medicine.
 In 1991, she was inducted into Alpha Omega Alpha, a national medical honor society.
 In 1999, she received the Grace James Award for Distinguished Service from the National Medical Association.
 In January 2001, she was elected to the prestigious Institute of Medicine, National Academy of Sciences.
 Additionally, in 2007 Dr. Jenkins was the first African American to be elected as the president of the American Academy of Pediatrics.
 Dr. Jenkins has been a fellow of the American Academy of Pediatrics since 1977, and she has served on numerous committees, task forces and councils.